What Is an HOA Transfer Fee and Who Pays It?

 State Restrictions

-A few states have addressed transfer fees legislatively:
+A handful of states have weighed in legislatively:

-- •Some states have banned private transfer fees — fees paid to a third party (like a developer) rather than the HOA.
+- •Some states have banned private transfer fees, which are fees paid to a third party (like a developer) rather than the HOA.
 These are different from HOA transfer fees paid directly to the association.

 The Debate